 We make the world smaller.

-Code of conduct (pdf)FK Norway's Code of conduct apply to all activities related to Fredskorpset, whether implemented by participants, parters or staff.
+Ethical Principles (pdf)FK Norway's ethical principles apply to all activities related to FK Norway, whether implemented by FK participants, parters or staff.

 Annual report 2014 (pdf)Annual report 2013 (pdf)Annual report 2012 (pdf)Annual report 2011 (pdf)Annual report 2010 (pdf)Annual report 2009 (pdf)Annual report 2008 (pdf)Annual report 2007 (pdf)Annual report 2006 (pdf)Annual report 2005 (pdf)Annual report 2004 (pdf)Annual report 2003 (pdf)